 What’s true at home is also true on the road.
-Keeping the same sleep schedule finely tunes your body’s internal clock for a healthy sleep and awake cycle.
-It may be tough to not sleep in on certain days but you’ll be thankful every time you fall asleep easily at night.
+Keeping the same sleep schedule finely tunes your body’s internal clock for a healthy sleep and wake cycle.
+It may be tough to not sleep in on certain days, but you’ll be thankful every time you fall asleep easily at night.

-You may have a great mattress but it won’t matter much if you have lumpy pillows and scratchy sheets.
-Many people just use old or worn out sheets from their house but you don’t have to live like that!
+You may have a great mattress, but it won’t matter much if you have lumpy pillows and scratchy sheets.
+Many people use old or worn out sheets from their house, but you don’t have to live like that!
 Treat yourself to some new pillows and sheets along with your nice mattress for a comfortable rest.

 It is difficult to fall asleep if your trailer or motorhome rocks every time someone gets up to use the restroom.
 Using your rig’s levelers and stabilizers will also help you fall asleep easier by giving you a level surface to catch some Zs on.